 Eeow!
 Startled from a deep sleep, you suddenly come to with a shriek, as your calf, thigh, or maybe the arch of your foot contracts in violent pain.
-Leg cramps can be a common and painful occurrence—here’s what causes leg cramps at night, as well as how you can prevent and relieve them.
+Commonly called a “Charley horse,” this is a common and painful occurence.
+Discover what causes leg cramps at night, as well as how you can prevent and relieve them.

 Emerging groggily from the edge of sleep or from a deep sleep, you struggle to straighten your leg, pull your toes forward, perhaps kneading the knotted muscles with your thumbs.
 After the spasms subside, you may get up and try to hobble around a bit to loosen up the painful area a little more.